joonaspaakko/paste-or-place-inside-selection-photoshop-script/README.md

 # Photoshop Script: Paste or Place Inside Selection.jsx

 The scripts helps you paste or place images using fit and fill methods.
+Example gifs below [usage](#usage).

 ![](readme-images/paste-or-place-inside-selection-dialog.png)